pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 **Web Template = ACCSVC#0** | Will give you all the Access 2013 Apps, meaning the Access Apps created using Access 2013+ where the data is living in SQL Azure.
 **Web Template = ACCSRV#0** | Will give you all the Access 2010 Apps, meaning the Access Apps created using Access 2010 where the data is living in SharePoint. lists
-**Web Template = ACCSVC#0 AND App Last Accessed On in 2017** | Listing all Access Apps  that have been recently accessed gives you the list of Access Apps to remediate. **Note:** the scanner is only returning last accessed data for 2013 Access Apps.
+**Web Template = ACCSVC#0 AND Access 2013 App Last Accessed On in 2017** | Listing all Access 2013 Apps  that have been recently accessed gives you the list of Access Apps to remediate.
+**Web Template = ACCSRV#0 AND Access 2010 App Last Modified By User On in 2017** | Listing all Access 2010 Apps that have had a recent change gives you the list of Access Apps to remediate.
 **ViewsRecent = 0** | All the Access Apps of which the hosting site collection has not been visited in the last 14 days.

 # Advanced topics #